 plied between New Bern and Elizabeth City, NC.
 Prior to this while

-piloting a very un-seaworthy ship between NC and Baltimore, MD he
+piloting a very un-seaworthy ship between NC and Baltimore, MD he came

 down with pneumonia.
 He died Jan.
 8, 1884.
 Kitty and her two children

 lived with her father, Shadrack Riggs Messick until she remarried,